Char-Broil

 - Clean temperature probe: Wipe the internal probe with a damp cloth and mild detergent to remove soot and grease.

-- Reduce set temperature: Lower the target temperature by 25–50°F and observe whether the grill stabilizes closer to your desired cooking temp.
+- Reduce set temperature: Lower the target temperature by 25–50°F and observe whether the grill stabilizes closer to your desired cooking temperature.

 - Shield from wind: Move the grill to a more sheltered location or use a windbreak to reduce airflow disturbances.